Dark Alleys and Dead Ends in Bali

 “Get on bike!” he says again, his temper rising.
 With the second command, I scurry over to the scooter and sit where I was before, not quite believing my luck and still suspecting deceit.

-As the driver takes his seat and the engine roars to life, I look back to the gang of not-so-merry men and the humble abode they attempted to put me in.
+As the driver takes his seat and the engine roars to life, I look back to the gang of men and the shack they attempted to put me in.
 I take a deep breath.
 That was fucking close.
 Away we go, back along the winding roads to the behemoth main highway that usually terrifies me, but is now a welcome sight.